MA In Beatles Music: An Introduction To An Exciting Course

 Who hasn't heard of the Beatles?
 The band comprising John Lennon, Paul McCartney, George Harrison, and Ringo Starr is perhaps the most influential of all time.

 Their music was path-breaking that defied prevalent norms and was inspired by varying music styles like ballads, Indian classical music, hard rock, and traditional pop.

 The Beatles were so refreshingly different that they became a rage and are the best-selling artists of all time.
-So it’s but natural that Liverpool, where the group originated from, should offer a Master’s program on the music of the Beatles.
+So it's but natural that Liverpool, where the group originated, should offer a Master's program on the Beatles' music.

 Liverpool Hope University in the UK started the course in 2009.
-This 2-year MA program on the music of the Beatles is a unique offering available nowhere else in the whole world.
+This 2-year MA program on the Beatles' music is a unique offering available nowhere else in the whole world.
 Mike Brocken is the founder and leader of the Beatles Master of Arts course at the University.

 Such a study program in music will surely attract you if you are associated with:

 - Popular Music Studies

 The program aims to explore how the Beatles' music influenced people by how they related to the music as audiences and their identities, ethnicities, etc.